Fairfax, VA Property Owners' Helpful Guide To Yellow Jacket Control

 How Do Yellow Jackets Function?
 What Are the Hazards?

-Yellow jackets have black and yellow coloring that usually gets them mistaken for bees.
+Yellow jackets in Fairfax have black and yellow coloring that usually gets them mistaken for bees.
 With a second look though, you’ll realize that these pests have slimmer waists and fewer body hairs than their counterparts.
 Not to mention, many are black and white.
 Regarding their wingspan, it extends well past their 0.39 to 0.62 inch long figures.

 When yellow jackets get hungry, they go for other creepy crawlers.
 They also consume nectar, meat, and sugar.
 Human dwellings are targeted by these insects because of their proximity to these items.
 You can fully expect to see them swarming around gardens, grills, and trash cans.
 When they’re ready to set up shop, they’ll build papery nests near structural voids, sidewalks, and tree bases.
 Porches, decks, and attics are also prime spots.
 Finding an aerial cocoon signals an infestation because they normally settle at the ground level.
 Keep an eye on your branches and shrubs.